cedricbonhomme/newspipe/README.rst

 Features
 ========

-* can be deployed both on Heroku and on a traditional server;
+* can be deployed on Heroku or on a traditional server;
 * HTTP proxy support;
 * feeds batch import with OPML files;
 * export all your feeds to OPML;
 * e-mail notification;